-If selected for award, DOE reserves the right to request additional or clarifying information for any reason deemed necessary, including, but not limited to:
+If selected for award, DOE reserves the right to request additional or clarifying information including, but not limited to:

-- 1. Indirect cost information: - 2.
+- 1. Indirect cost information; - 2.
 Other budget information; - 3.
 Name and phone number of the Designated Responsible Employee for complying with national policies prohibiting discrimination (See CFR 1040.5); - 4.
-Representations of Limited Rights Data & Restricted Software, if applicable - 5.
-Commitment Letter from Third Parties Contributing to Cost Sharing, if applicable: - 6.
+Representations of Limited Rights Data & Restricted Software; if applicable; - 5.
+Commitment Letter from Third Parties Contributing to Cost Sharing, if applicable; - 6.
 Consultant documentation/verification of rates